christianhg/vscode-theme-undefined/README.md

 ## Deviants a.k.a.
 Known Issues

-- Array and object literals are not colored as "Literals".
+- Array and object literals are not coloured as "Literals".
 - The entire editor frame isn't fully styled yet.

 ## Motivations, Goals and Explanations